 Life at Bellie and Speymouth is about so much more than just Sunday worship.
 Please see below details about what is going on - there really is something for everyone.

-In recent years, our Mission and Outreach as included some successful Messy Church events where children and their families have been able to learn about the Bible in a fun, creative and interactive way.
-Messy Church has proved very popular with the wider community and average attendance is now in excess of 60.
-It has been such a success that Messy Church is now held on a bi-monthly basis, with plans to move to a monthly basis in future.
+In recent years, our Mission and Outreach has included some successful Messy Church events where children and their families have been able to learn about the Bible in a fun, creative and interactive way.
+Messy Church has proved very popular with the wider community.
+It has been such a success that Messy Church is now held most months, either in Bellie Church Hall or elsewhere in our parish.
 Watch this space - all Messy Church dates are posted on our Facebook page.

 Take Note is an ecumenical music group for primary school aged children.
 Founded in 1996, it meets on Friday evenings at 6.30 pm during term time in Bellie Church Hall.